 Yes, if you wish to have a lawyer represent you, the fees may be paid by the adoptive parents.

-If is possible to keep the Department of Child Services from getting involved with my pregnancy?
+I have been involved with the Department of Child Services in the past, is it possible to keep the Department of Child Services from getting involved with my pregnancy?

 If you have an adoption plan at time your child is born, then the Department of Child Services should not interfere with your pregnancy or the birth of your child.